 In addition, the issuer of the financial security must not be involved in controversial activities beyond the materiality threshold determined for the activity in question.
-The

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. degree of involvement is measured on the basis of the share of the company's turnover that comes from the harmful activity.
+The degree of involvement is measured on the basis of the share of the company's turnover that comes from the harmful activity.